chewyfish/trust0/docs/Architecture.md

 | T0SRV<SVC_ID> | Service Proxy (for service denoted by service ID (u64 value) `<SVC_ID>`) |

 Note - A future Trust0 may accommodate gateway-to-gateway service proxy routing.
 In this case, gateway's will also use TLS client authentication in the same manner as clients (albeit they will have a different SAN field JSON structure to denote themselves as gateways).

+#### RBAC Authorization

+The gateway can enforce the appropriate authorization for their session for all service proxy connection requests.
+It will validate the service and whether the user has appropriate access for the service.
+It does this by looking up the appropriate records in the [Service Table](#service-table) and [Access Table](#access-table).
+The access table can contain entries for service accessibility either directly by user ID or indirectly by role ID.
+User records can be associated to roles (refer to [User Table](#user-table) for how that is specified).

+#### Certificate Revocation

 Trust0 supports Certificate Revocation List (CRL).
 A file containing the CRL list can be supplied to the gateway.
 Periodically it will be scanned for changes (revoked or un-revoked certificates) and will reload accordingly and will be available for scrutiny on the next client to gateway TLS connection.